 top of page

-Mary Knight has always enjoyed the power of a good story, whether it’s been as a children’s librarian, a freelance writer or a writer-in-residence teaching kids how to write.
+Mary has always enjoyed the power of a good story, whether it’s been as a children's book author, a children’s librarian, or a writer-in-residence teaching kids how to write.

 Of all the things she appreciates in life, she believes empathy--the ability to see the world through another person’s eyes--is the key both to being a good friend and a good writer.
 “I must first step into the minds and hearts of my characters to discover their viewpoints,” she says.
 "In turn, empathy is what inspires my readers to care about my characters and to keep turning the page!"

-Speaking of the world, Mary has lived in many beautiful places—among them, northern Michigan where it once snowed on May Day and on an island in the Northwest where she often saw whales, eagles, and great blue herons.
-Now she lives in Lexington, Kentucky where she enjoys the rolling green hills of horse country, watching college basketball, and spending time with friends and family who add great wonder to her life.
+Speaking of the world, Mary has traveled to many beautiful places—among them, Hawaii, where her most recent novel is set.
+She now lives in Lexington, Kentucky where she enjoys the rolling green hills of horse country, taking long walks, and spending time with friends and family who add great wonder to her life.

 Books

-When a new coal boss takes over the local mining company, life as Curley knows it is turned upside down.
+When a new coal boss takes over the local mining company, life is turned upside down for 12-year-old Curley Hines.
 Suddenly, his best friend, Jules, has a crush on the coal boss’s son, and worse, the mining company threatens to destroy Curley and Papaw’s mountain.
 Now Curley faces a difficult choice.
 Does he use his words to speak out against Big Coal and save his mountain, or does he remain silent and save his way of life?
 With everything changing, Curley doesn’t even know if there will be anything left to save.

 From debut author Mary Knight comes a rich, lyrical, and utterly transporting tale about friendship, the power of words, and the difficult hurdles we must overcome for the people and places we love.